Soumaya1995/Soumaya1995/README.md

 ### Hi there 👋, I'm Soumaya

-I'm a FullStack Software Engineer.
-Some technologies I enjoy working with include Reactjs ,Angular ,TypeScript, SpringBoot...
+I'm a Software Engineer...

+## :computer: Technologies I Love
+* Machine Learning
+* Data Science
+* Frontend and Backend Web Development
 <!--
 **Soumaya1995/Soumaya1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.